 - Crushed Velvet: As the name suggests, crushed velvet gets its unique pattern and texture from crushing, twisting and pressing the material in different directions.
 This technique gives the fabric a glossy, shimmering surface and an attractive design perfect for a velvet pillow or throw blanket.

 - Silk Velvet: Silk velvet provides the ultimate luxurious feel for your furniture.
 Due to its delicate weave and luminous look, this lavish fabric is high maintenance and more expensive than other kinds of velvet.
 The sumptuous softness is perfect for a decorative accent chair or ottoman, but silk velvet pieces will last longer if you avoid daily use and keep them out of direct sunlight.

 - Natural Fiber Velvet: Supple and strong, natural fiber velvet upholstery is a more economical option than crushed or silk velvet.
 Cotton, linen, wool and mohair blends are the common components of this fabric.
 The material has less stretch and shine than other types, but it is breathable and soft enough for a chic and comfy bench or tufted footrest.

-- Synthetic Velvet: Synthetic velvet is a durable option, perfect for a velvet swivel chair or rocker that you plan to use every day.
+- Synthetic Velvet: Synthetic velvet is a durable option, perfect for a velvet swivel chair, tufted bench, or rocker that you plan to use every day.
 This fabric usually includes a mix of nylon, polyester and other natural fibers that are long-lasting and wear-resistant.
 As such, this dense material is a smart choice for homes with kids and pets.

 - Velour vs. Velvet: Incredibly soft and smooth, velour fabric is an equally plush but less expensive alternative to velvet.
 This material is lightweight, stretchy and machine washable, making it a great choice for comforters, coverlets, pillow shams and duvets.